PRTG Manual: Active Directory Integration

 - Hover over and click Add User Group to add a new user group.

-- Enter a meaningful User Group Name and select Use Active Directory integration under Active Directory or Single Sign-On Integration.
+- Enter a User Group Name to identify the group and select Use Active Directory integration under Active Directory or Single Sign-On Integration.

 - From the Active Directory Group dropdown list, select the group in the AD whose members have access to PRTG.
 If you have a very large AD with more than 1,000 entries, you see an input field instead of a dropdown list.
 In this case, you can only enter the name of the user group in the AD.
 PRTG automatically adds the domain name prefix.

 - For User Type, define the access rights that a user from the selected AD group has when they log in to PRTG for the first time.
 You can choose between Read/write user and Read-only user.
 Read-only access is useful to only show data to a large group of users.

 All users in this newly created AD group can now log in to PRTG with their AD domain credentials.
 Their user accounts have the group access rights of the user group that you just created.